fastoch/Networking/Basics.md

 Imagine we have an application on one host that needs to send data to an application on another host.
 Let's now see how this data moves through the OSI model.

-The data starts at the **application layer**.
+The data starts at the **Application layer**.
 This is where network APIs and apps that access the network live.
 For example, this includes FTP and web browsing.

+The data needs to be in a format that can be easily undesrtood.
+That's what the **Presentation layer** is for.
+Anything related to data formats lives here, such as image and video files.

-The data
+The **Session layer**